Govt's 'starting-out' wage rubbished

 Employers and Manufacturers Association employment services manager David Lowe said everyone concerned about New Zealand's youth unemployment rate should be celebrating the changes.

-A spokeswoman for Foodstuffs - which owns the Pak'n Save, New World and Four Square brands - said the new scheme appeared easier to administer than the current new-entrants minimum wage.
+Foodstuffs spokeswoman Antoinette Shallue said the company, which owns the Pak'n Save, New World and Four Square brands, said the new scheme appeared easier to administer than the current new-entrants minimum wage.

 Michael Kupiers 17, began fulltime work a month ago and said the changes would not affect him as he earned more than the minimum wage already.